midoru0121/CordovaAndroidStudioTemplate/README.md

 ###Usage

-Just open the CordovaAndroidStudioTemplate directory with Android Studio.
+1: Open the CordovaAndroidStudioTemplate directory with Android Studio.

+2: Sync the project with Gradle Files.